aptise/peter_sslers/README.md

 * ACME client for LetsEncrypt Certificate Authority
 * openresty LUA module for Dynamic SSL Certificate Handling on the Nginx webserver

+THIS CONTAINS EVERYTHING YOU NEED TO SSL-ERATE AN INIFINITELY SCALEABLE MULTI-SERVER OR MULTI-DOMAIN SETUP!!!

 AMAZING, RIGHT?

 This package is *not* aimed at casual or single-site users.
 This package is *not* aimed at novice users.